Legislation, Planning and Deliberation

 A statute therefore has to be interpreted as an intentional action but people disagree as to how to do this.
 Some judges think that statutes should be interpreted as their drafters intended; others think they should be interpreted as the legislature which enacted them intended.
 There is also disagreement as to what evidence is relevant for making intentional attributions but all approaches share the idea that legislation is a kind of intentional action and therefore sound practices of interpretation ought to take account of this fact.

-Legally the main issue has to do with whether the state’s purpose or interest is of the sort that could possibly justify state coercion and whether the coercive measures it authorizes are proportionate to that interest.3 This is a complex question that is resolved in various ways in different legal systems.
-But a prior question has to do with the best or more appropriate attribution of legislative intention.
+Legally the main issue has to do with whether the state’s purpose or interest is of the sort that could possibly justify state coercion and whether the coercive measures it authorizes are proportionate to that interest.3 But a prior question has to do with the best or more appropriate attribution of legislative intention.
 Is the statute aimed merely to further the particular aims of the individual legislators who happened to shape and support the legislation?
 If that were the case, the explanation offered for coercion would simply amount to telling the complainer that this or that majority simply happened to prevail on the crucial vote according the procedures of the legislature.
 That kind of theory seems incapable of playing a strong justificatory role.
 The alternative is to say that the legislation was intended to achieve some legitimate public purpose in a way that represents a reasonable balancing of your interests and that of the state.
 Presumably such an account is needed for justification.

 I want to distinguish between a realist notion of legislative intent, which sees intentions as playing a causal role in enacting statutes, and an instrumentalist notion which sees legislative intent as a “posited” entity, which provides a rationale or interpretation of the statute rather than a causal account of it.
 There are two kinds of realist theories of legislative intent: aggregative theories, which legislative intention as an aggregation of the actions and intentions of the individual members – perhaps those of the majority that prevailed in a particular vote or that of the “median voter” if one exists – and holistic theories, which see the legislative intentions as irreducible to individual actions or intentions.